Azure/aks-engine/docs/topics/sgx.md

   ],
 ```

-The SGX driver is automatically installed on every ACC agent in your cluster, so you don't need to do that manually.
+The SGX driver is automatically installed on every ACC node in your cluster, so you don't need to do that manually.

 ## Running a SGX-enabled container

-When running an SGX container, you will need to mount the drivers from the host (the kubernetes agent) into the container.
+When running an SGX container, you will need to mount the drivers from the host (the kubernetes node) into the container.

 On the host, the drivers are installed under `/dev/sgx`.